MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ## Customer Insights roles
 The Customer Insights roles determine the user's access to Customer Insights functionality.
 Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more general and detailed information.

 The **administrator** and **contributor** roles are highly privledged and should only be given to users that belong to the *Org/Root* business unit.
-These users are typically responsible for preparing the data estate, i.e., setting up data sources, BU data separation rules, unification rules, etc.
+These users are typically responsible for preparing the data estate, i.e., setting up data sources, business unit data separation rules, unification rules, etc.

 The **marketing contributor** role leverages the data estate to create segments and measures, and activates those, for example, in Customer Journey Orchestration.
-This role has access to the following in CI:
+This role has access to the following in Customer Insights:

 * Segments (only *build your own*)
 * Measures (only *build your own*)